AndrewFarley/serverless-cloudwatch-rds-custom-metrics/README.md

   * farley _at_ **neonsurge** _dot_ com

 ## Purpose
-1. Collect custom metric data from an RDS server and push those metrics into cloudwatch.
+1. Collect custom metric (querying data) from an RDS server and push those metrics into CloudWatch Metrics regularly.
+1. Doing this without having to have a server via AWS Lambda and Serverless.
 1. Able to use the custom metrics for creating dashboards to view current and hisorical data easily (see [usage examples](#usage-examples))
-1. Able to use the custom metrics to trigger cloudwatch alarms and autoscaling actions
+1. Able to use the custom metrics to trigger CloudWatch Alarms and AWS AutoScaling actions.
-1. Doing all of this without having to have a server via AWS Lambda and Serverless.

 ## Prerequisites